jcbalcita/cordcutter-search/README.md

+**DEFUNCT**
+As with Cordcutter API, this is now defunct because the once-free API that I used is now $1000/month.
+Bummer!

 # Cordcutter Search

 A Chrome extension that allows users, via the [GuideBox API](http://www.guidebox.com), to find out if a show or movie is available for licensed streaming on the web.